robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning.md

 caption: "Year 1"
 ---

-In this module you'll work on developing effective assessment and feedback practices.
+In this module you’ll work on developing effective assessment and feedback practices.

 ## Module introduction